 - Go to your endpoint protection and purge out inactive machines.

-- Check IIS los and if all is good it might be an idea to safely purge them.
+- View your IIS logs and if all is good it might be an idea to safely purge them.

-- Check for critical windows updates and install them.
+- Look for critical windows updates and install them.

 - Check your SANS volumes and make sure you haven’t over provisioned and all your volumes are healthy.